-Graphic Designer Joined over 8 years ago
+Graphic Designer Joined almost 9 years ago

 "Hate" is a harsh way of thinking about this, so I'll just say that the kind of developer I enjoy working with is one who works hard to respect the design they've been asked to implement.
 They are conscious of design details and work to get as close to what they've been shown and they ask questions when they need more info.
 They're open and willing to go over their work in order to fine tune and they don't get annoyed when you want to tweak things to get it just right.